qlixed/python-memwiper/README.rst

 .. end-badges

-Now you can overwrite with 0x0's your inmutable strings without issues
+Now you can overwrite with garbage your inmutable strings without issues

-* Free software: BSD license
+* Free software: MIT license - Can I use this in a GPLed software?: Yes, see https://softwareengineering.stackexchange.com/questions/316393/what-to-do-when-using-mit-licensed-code-in-a-gpl-licensed-project for a quick overview of the matter.

 Installation
 ============